koba04/en.blog/content/posts/2016-10-05-220000-react-shallow-render-internals.md

 `ReactCompositeComponent#mountCompnent` is for

-* instantiate a component
+* instantiate a ReactComponent
 * initialize properties
-* mount Component
+* mount the ReactComponent

 For your reference, in ShallowRenderer, `componentDidMount` is never called because it's being called outside of transaction.

-`_constructComponent` is for creating a Component instance.
+`_constructComponent` is for creating a ReactComponent instance.
-What is the Component instance?
+What is the ReactComponent instance?
 It's an instance you know, which is an instance of `React.createClass`, `React.Component`, `StatelessComponents` and `HostComponent`.

 It's not an instance of `ShallowComponentWrapper` or `NoopInternalComponent`.

 `ShallowComponentWrapper` or `NoopInternalComponent` owns the instance as `this_instance`.